MicrosoftDocs/customer-insights/ci-docs/relationships.md

 1. Go to **Data** > **Relationships**.
 1. Select the **Account hierarchy** tab.
 1. Select **New account hierarchy**.
 1. In the **Account hierarchy** pane, provide a name for the hierarchy.
-The system creates a name for the output entity.
-You can change the name of the output name entity.
+The system creates a name for the output entity, but you can change it.
 1. Select the entity that contains your account hierarchy.
 It's usually in the same entity that contains the accounts.
 1. Select the **Account ID** and **Account Parent ID** from the selected entity.
-1. Select **Save** to apply the settings and finalize the account hierarchy.
+1. Select **Save** to finalize the account hierarchy.

 ## Manage existing relationships